jacksight/xina520_official_jailbreak/WARNINGS.md

 # AS USUAL, CHECK IF YOUR DEVICE IS SUPPORTED
 If you don't check this, you are more likely to run into issues or even break your device.
-Please check the [supported devices](https://github.com/NotDarkn/XinaA15/blob/main/SUPPORTED.md) list before doing anything.
+Please check the [supported devices list](https://github.com/NotDarkn/XinaA15/blob/main/SUPPORTED.md) before doing anything.

 # BE WARNED, THIS IS A IN-DEVELOPMENT JAILBREAK.

-This jailbreak is currently in it's **public beta stage** and due to this you **WILL** encounter issues at a certain point of time.
+This jailbreak is currently in its **public beta stage** and due to this you **WILL** encounter issues at a certain point of time.

-Not only that, but this jailbreak is a **rootless jailbreak.** Due to the rootless environments that were needed for XinaA15, many tweaks will be unsupported and will need an update to support rootless.
+Not only that, but this is a **rootless jailbreak.** Due to the rootless nature of XinaA15, many tweaks will be unsupported and will need an update to support rootless & iOS 15.
 If you install an untrusted, ancient (not updated), unsupported, or root-only tweak, you may encounter any of the issues below.

 **Issues that COULD occur if used incorrectly:**
 - [**Device bootlooping**](https://ios.cfw.guide/troubleshooting/#bootloops) → A forever-booting Apple logo.